Han-Cao/HarmoniSV/docs/SV_analysis/represent.md

 ## Example

 ##### 1. Select representative SVs from SVs merged across samples and methods
-In this example, we will first use [Jasmine] to merge SVs across samples and methods, and then use `harmonisv represent` to select the representative SV based on the prevalence of SVs' positions and lengths.
+In this example, we will first use [Jasmine] to merge SVs across samples and methods, and then select the representative SV based on the prevalence of SVs' positions and lengths.

 ``` bash